luk6xff/luk6xff.github.io/content/books/secure-rust/src/memory_safety/pointers.md

     DynamicArray arr2(5);
     arr2 = arr1; // Uses the copy assignment operator
+    arr1.fillWith(99); // Modifies arr1 after it has been assigned to arr2

-    arr1.fillWith(2); // Modifies arr1 after it has been assigned to arr2
+    arr1.fillWith(33); // Modifies arr1 after it has been assigned to arr2
-    arr2.print(); // Expected to print values from arr1, but may lead to undefined behavior
+    arr2.print(); // Expected to print values from arr2

     return 0;
 }
 ```

 * RUST